Shipping / Delivery Info

 - Where is Your Farm Located?

-- Simpson’s Farm is in Athens, Tenn., an hour’s drive northeast from Chattanooga.
+- Simpson’s Farm is in Athens, Tenn., an hour’s drive northeast from Chattanooga, is our primary farm.
 Established in 1888, Simpson’s Farm today is a fifth-generation farm.
-We do source cattle from partner growers throughout the Tennessee Valley as well as hand-selected farms in Texas who have outstanding Angus genetics.
-Simpson's Farm has strict growing protocols for humane handling and naturally raising beef and all of our partner cattle growers adhere to those same protocols.
+We do source cattle from partner growers throughout the Tennessee Valley as well as hand-selected cattle producers in Texas and Kansas who have outstanding Angus genetics and quality beef.
+Simpson's Farm has strict growing protocols for humane handling and naturally raising beef and all of our partner cattle growers adhere to stringent farming protocols as well.

 - What type of diet are your animals fed?